 Plan Description: Eligible employees of the District not covered by the other pension plans described below participate in The Arizona State Retirement System (ASRS).
-The ASRS administers a cost-sharing multiple-employer defined benefit health insurance premium benefit (OPEB) plan, and a cost-sharing multiple-employer defined benefit long term disability (OPEB) plan.
+The ASRS administers a cost-sharing multiple-employer defined benefit pension plan, a cost-sharing multiple-employer defined benefit health insurance premium benefit (OPEB) plan, and a cost-sharing multiple-employer defined benefit long term disability (OPEB) plan.
 The Arizona State Retirement Board governs the ASRS according to the provisions of A.R.S.
 Title 38, Chapter 5, Articles 2 and 2.1.
 The ASRS issues a publicly available financial report that includes its financial statements and required supplementary information.
 The report is available on its website at www.azasrs.gov.
+The OPEB plans as it relates to ASRS are insignificant to the distict as a whole and are excluded from the financial statements.